mcpa-stlouis/hack-the-arch/README.md

 * To initialize the database, run: `bundle exec rake db:seed`.
 After initialization, the admin login credentials will be: **admin@gmail.com** :
   **password**
-* **Important**: It is highly advised that you change the admin credentials post-deployment
+* **Important**: It is highly advised that you immediately change the admin credentials post-deployment
-* For other deployment options, keep reading.
+* For other deployment options, keep reading...

 Docker
 ------